Welcome to Beaumaris Beach Guest House

 Four-poster queen ensuite, first floor

 The hand carved four-poster queen bed dressed with high quality linen is readily accommodated in this comfortable first-floor room.
 This spacious room includes a seating area and Tahitian ceiling fan.
 The private ensuite offers a heated towel rail, hair dryer, and shower.
-Guests are provided with thick white towels and environmentally-friendly soaps, a range of teas, coffee, cups, a kettle, iron and a small fridge.
+Guests are provided with thick white towels, a range of teas, coffee, home-made biscuits, cups, a kettle, iron and a small fridge.
 The room has views across the native garden heathland to the intercoastal area, and to the eastern horizon across the Tasman Sea.
-The Continental breakfast included in each tariff features local seasonal produce and is served downstairs in the shared dining area.
-The adjacent lounge lures guests into comfortable seating to enjoy the wood fire on cool nights, watch a movie or share the day’s photographs with other guests on a large-screen TV.
+Seasonal local produce is featured in the breakfast included in each tariff and is served in the shared dining area.
+The adjacent lounge lures guests into comfortable seating to enjoy the wood fire and a complementary glass of Port on cool nights, watch a movie or share the day’s photographs with other guests on a large-screen TV.
 Rain water is used for all guest needs.

 Queen ensuite, ground floor

 Easily accessible on the ground floor, this comfortably furnished room has a luxurious Tahitian fan above the queen-sized bed dressed with high quality linen.
 The private ensuite offers a heated towel rail, hair dryer, and shower.
-Guests are provided with thick white towels and environmentally-friendly soaps, a range of teas, coffee, cups, a kettle, iron and a small fridge.
+Guests are provided with thick white towels, a range of teas, coffee, home-made biscuits, cups, a kettle, iron and a small fridge.
 The room opens to a semi-private seating and eating area on the verandah with views across the native garden heathland to the intercoastal area.
 Wallabies, native birds and other wildlife can be seen at various times throughout the day.
-The Continental breakfast included in each tariff features local seasonal produce and is served in the shared dining area.
-The adjacent lounge lures guests into comfortable seating to enjoy the wood fire on cool nights, watch a movie or share the day’s photographs with other guests on a large-screen TV.
+Seasonal local produce is featured in the breakfast included in each tariff and is served in the shared dining area.
+The adjacent lounge lures guests into comfortable seating to enjoy the wood fire and a complementary glass of Port on cool nights, watch a movie or share the day’s photographs with other guests on a large-screen TV.
 Rain water is used for all guest needs.

 Queen ensuite with spa, first floor

 With views across the intercoastal area to the eastern horizon across the Tasman Sea, and to St Patrick’s Head to the south, this large and comfortable first-floor room includes a seating area, Tahitian ceiling fan, and a queen-sized bed dressed with high quality linen and furnishings.
 The private ensuite offers a two-person spa bath, heated towel rail, double basin, hair dryer, and shower.
-Guests are provided with thick white towels and environmentally-friendly soaps, a range of teas, coffee, cups, a kettle, iron and a small fridge.
-The Continental breakfast included in each tariff features local seasonal produce and is served in the shared dining area.
-The adjacent lounge lures guests into comfortable seating to enjoy the wood fire on cool nights, watch a movie or share the day’s photographs with other guests on a large-screen TV.
+Guests are provided with thick white towels, a range of teas, coffee, home-made biscuits, cups, a kettle, iron and a small fridge.
+Seasonal local produce is featured in the breakfast included in each tariff and is served in the shared dining area.
+The adjacent lounge lures guests into comfortable seating to enjoy the wood fire and a complementary glass of Port on cool nights, watch a movie or share the day’s photographs with other guests on a large-screen TV.
 Rain water is used for all guest needs.

 Twin long singles or one king bed, with ensuite

 Easily accessible on the ground floor, this comfortably furnished room can be set with either twin Long Single beds or one King bed.
 High quality linen and a Tahitian fan add to the luxury of the room.
 The private ensuite offers a heated towel rail, hair dryer, and shower.
-Guests are provided with thick white towels and environmentally friendly soaps, a range of teas, coffee, cups, a kettle, iron and a small fridge.
+Guests are provided with thick white towels, a range of teas, coffee, home-made biscuits, cups, a kettle, iron and a small fridge.
 The room opens to a semi-private seating and eating area on the verandah with views across the native garden heathland to the intercoastal area.
 Wallabies, native birds and other wildlife can be seen at various times throughout the day.
-The Continental breakfast included in each tariff features local seasonal produce and is served in the shared dining area.
-The adjacent lounge lures guests into comfortable seating to enjoy the wood fire on cool nights, watch a movie or share the day’s photographs with other guests on a large-screen TV.
+Seasonal local produce is featured in the breakfast included in each tariff and is served in the shared dining area.
+The adjacent lounge lures guests into comfortable seating to enjoy the wood fire and a complementary glass of Port on cool nights, watch a movie or share the day’s photographs with other guests on a large-screen TV.
 Rain water is used for all guest needs.

 Save 15% on bookings of ten or more adults!